BI 3223 Worldviews, Lipscomb University

-- However, this was not the view of the founding fathers.
+- However, this was not the view or the intention of the founding fathers.
 Many of them considered themselves Christians, but they did not allow their religious beliefs to dictate American law.
-One can find several quotes about God or Christ from these founders, but their statements of personal beliefs did not make it into the Constitution which is the law of the land.
+One can find several quotes about God or Christ in the private writings of these founders, but their statements of personal beliefs did not make it into the Constitution, which is the law of the land.

 - The Constitution clearly states that the federal government cannot promote any particular religion: “Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.”
 In this way our system of laws can protect the freedom of religion of all people, not just Christians, as well as protecting the freedom of those who are not religious.
 In other words, the Constitution remains neutral on the subject, not biased toward any particular religion or based on its teachings.